Long-range quantum emitter interactions mediated by a non-local metasurface: Application to qubit-qubit entanglement: Abstract

 \section{Abstract}

-Scalable quantum technologies demand entanglement between many distant quantum emitters (QEs), for which we propose using high-$Q$, spatially extended bound states in the continuum (BICs) in all-dielectric metasurfaces.
-We show that QE–BIC coupling efficiencies ($\beta$-factors) can exceed $80\%$, comparable to waveguides even without further mode engineering, but within a 2D geometry that naturally accommodates large QE arrays and relaxes strict emitter placement.
-Inter-QE entanglement is generated faster than in free space, is significantly amplified, and persists over several resonant wavelengths.
-Optimality requires large $\beta$-factors but moderately small Purcell factors.
-Our results establish all-dielectric metasurfaces as a practical, scalable platform for leading-edge quantum photonics.
+Scalable quantum technologies demand long-range interactions between many distant quantum emitters (QEs).
+We introduce non-local metasurfaces supporting bound-states-in-the-continuum (BICs) as a promising platform to achieve this goal.
+We show that efficient QE interactions depend almost entirely on emitter–BIC coupling efficiencies ($\beta$-factors), which in our system can exceed 80\% even without additional mode engineering.
+These values rival those of 1D waveguides but are achieved here in a geometry that naturally accommodates large 2D QE arrays.
+Using this platform, we explore entanglement generation between two remote QEs, finding that it develops faster than in free space, is significantly amplified, and persists over separations spanning several emission wavelengths.
+Optimal inter-QE interactions require large $\beta$-factors but only moderately small Purcell factors, both within experimentally achievable ranges.
+Our results establish non-local metasurfaces as a practical and scalable platform for leading-edge quantum nanophotonics.